nus-cs2103-AY2223S2/ip/docs/README.md

 # User Guide

+Fake Duke is a GUI-based chat bot that allows you to manage your tasks easily on a single platform!

 ## Features

 ### Manage Tasks Easily

-You can manage your tasks easily using the basic CRUD functions.
+You can manage your tasks easily using the actions listed below.
 Moreover, you can also find specific tasks easily from a large pool of tasks.
 Fake Duke also helps to sort deadlines and events!